Before you enter the world of Medicare, it’s a great idea to estimate what your potential Medicare costs may be.

 In essence, the more drugs you take, the more expensive your premium will be.
-There are 27 different insurance carriers to choose from, and they all have different prices.
+There are dozens of different insurance carriers to choose from, and they all have different prices.
 You can easily compare what your individual plan would cost by doing a comparison on Medicare.gov.

 Please know that a lower monthly premium does not mean a cheaper drug plan.
 Medicare.gov’s comparisons will show you the total cost for the year, which is what you want to compare.
 Often times, a drug plan will have a higher premium, but a lower yearly cost.

 The other major cost factor is the late enrollment penalty.
 The window where you may sign up for a drug plan is during your Initial Enrollment Period (the 7-month window around your 65th birthday).

 If you choose not to sign up for a Part D drug plan – perhaps you don’t take any prescriptions – the penalty is 1% of the national base beneficiary premium multiplied by the number of months you didn’t have Part D drug coverage (or any other credible coverage).
 You then round up or down to the nearest 10 cents.